restarian/bracket_print/docs/usage_and_examples/as_a_string.md

 ---

+### Concatenation:
 It is easy and programmatically efficient to assemble strings using bracket print.
 The process can be made the most efficient by turning off style formatting via the option member like below.

 ```javascript
 var up = require("bracket_print")({style: false})